SomeoneElseSt/stiven.me/README.md

 pnpm check
 ```

-Or alternatively use oen of the following standalone commands:
+Or alternatively use one of the following standalone commands:

 Compile TS only
 ```